 3) It’s a bittersweet victory

 We went to the psychiatrist, as well as our little one started play therapy at school with “Miss Jen Jen”.
 It was amazing!
 We have always been a Christian family and to have someone who loves God as much as we did helping our little girl was the blessing that we didn’t know she or my husband and I needed!
 She worked very hard with our foster daughter and listened to us when times got really tough.
 And they got really really bad at times.
-My sister would refuse drug tests, she turned my parents against me at one point, to which I had to cut all ties with them for a very long while.
-Some super ugly things were said about us and to us.
-And all we were doing was taking care of this little girl who we had grown to love with all of our hearts!
-We never set out with intent to adopt but after a year and a half our permanency goal changed from reunification to adoption.
 All the while Jen was working with our little one with her behaviors.
 They had improved so much in the year and a half that she had been seeing her at that point.
-Jen was able to see beyond her little whirlwind thoughts and was able to figure out the things that triggered our little one to the point of hyper vigilance that she would display after contact every week with her biological mother.
+Jen was able to see beyond her little whirlwind thoughts and was able to figure out the things that triggered our little one to the point of hyper vigilance.

 Jen was the angel (although she won’t say it and doesn’t see it that way) that our family desperately needed.
 There were many times in our journey that we wanted to give up.
 Fostering is difficult but kinship foster care is excruciating!
-You lose family and friends because you refuse to “bend” the rules, you fight an uphill battle with different parenting styles and you are just plain the BAD guy because the child lives with you and not their biological parent.
 We got to the point that we had to make a decision in the foster parenting process and that was if we would be willing to adopt this precious little girl who had done nothing wrong in her life.
 This little girl who had us head over heels for her.
-So when asked we agreed to file a petition for adoption since it was obvious that my family member wasn’t going to change their ways.
 We had a long road ahead of us.
-She had other family that decided that they wanted to also adopt and we were then faced with a strong possibility of losing this precious little one that God had sent to us to care for.
-We already had 10 children between my husbands previous marriage and my previous marriage and the two that we had together, so it wasn’t as if we were childless, but this little girl had been sent to us and we couldn’t let her down.
 Jen often heard our woes and trials as foster-parents soon to be adoptive as well as helping our little one discover why she behaved in the ways that she did and helping her understand her own feelings.
 Mind you at this point she’s only 4 years old.

 Finally we got a TPR and Adoption day.
 We were obviously on pins and needles waiting for that day to be over and turn towards our favor.
 Annnnnd it did!
-Jen was just as nervous as we were and she was the very first person to take the stand, thankfully for us it was in our favor!
 During a break from court testimonies, Jen said a quick prayer that things would go smoothly.
-We know that without Jen's expert testimony that things could have gone south quickly.
-But because she is the person and therapist that she is we were able to prevail and adopt our daughter.
+Because she is the person and therapist that she is we were able to prevail and adopt our daughter.
 She is such a God-send to us and Jen was placed in our lives for that miracle to happen.
 Thank you Miss Jen Jen for the love that you showed our daughter and our family with your support and continuing guidance!
 We love you and hope that our testimony will help other’s in their trials of life!